PieroniJV/Advanced-Software-Design-notes/design-patterns.md

 ```
 - <u>Implementor interface:</u> This is where the drawing service interface is defined and also the *bridge* between the abstraction(`Shape`) and its implementations `DrawingAPI1` and `DrawingAPI2`.

 - <u>Concrete implementors:</u> Each implementation gives specific use for the interface and the `drawCircle()` method.
-This could be used to specific implementations for different platforms.
+This could be used for specific implementations for different platforms.

 - <u>Abstraction:</u> This represents a *high-level* shape.
 It references the `DrawingAPI` object which is the *low-level* implementation and the constructor initializes that object.
 A `Shape` also has an abstract method `draw()` that concrete shapes will have to implement.

 - <u>Refined abstraction:</u> This class adds specific attributes to the *abstract* `Shape` class.
-In the example, a `CircleShape` is created and now our service is able to draw circles using those attributes.
+In the example, a `CircleShape` is created and now our service can draw circles using those attributes.
 If another shape, such as a square was to be added to our service, a class such as `SquareShape` could be created with specific attributes for a square as long as the *Implementors* were also updated.

 - <u>Client:</u> The Client instantiates the service `api1` and `api2`, it creates two circle objects `circle1` and `circle2` with different values and finally uses the `draw()` method to draw the shapes.

 ### Conclusion

-The bridge pattern allows a same service to be used by different platforms, without conflicting between the different uses.
+The bridge pattern allows the same service to be used by different platforms, without conflict between the different uses.
 The service can be implemented and changed independently.
 Using a bridge promotes the Open-Closed Principle (OCP), as both the
 Shape and Colour hierarchies can be extended independently of one another

 ---
 ## <u>Decorator pattern</u>
 ---

-- Allows behaviour to be added to individual objects statically or dinamically, without affecting the behaviour of other objects from the same class.
+- Allows behavior to be added to individual objects statically or dynamically, without affecting the behavior of other objects from the same class.

 ### Components:

-- <u>Component:</u> Defines the interface for the objects that can have responsabilities added to them dynamically.
+- <u>Component:</u> Defines the interface for the objects that can have responsibilities added to them dynamically.
 - <u>Concrete Component:</u> Implements the Component interface and defines a concrete object to which additional responsibilities can be added.
 - <u>Decorator:</u> Maintains a reference to a Component object and conforms to the Component interface.
 It also has an association with a Concrete Component.
 - <u>Concrete Decorator:</u> Adds new responsibilities to the component.
-It extends the functionality of the Component by adding new state or behavior.
+It extends the functionality of the Component by adding a new state or behavior.

 ### Java Example:

-- Consider a coffe shop, where we have a `coffee` component and decorators like `milk`, `sugar` and `whipCream` that can customize the coffe.
+- Consider a coffee shop, where we have a `coffee` component and decorators like `milk`, `sugar` and `whipCream` that can customize the coffee.

 ```java
 // Component Interface